Best Route Planning Software For Delivery Businesses in 2026

 - The best route planning software for a business depends on its size, fleet makeup, and specific delivery needs.

-- Routific offers the cleanest, most efficient routes with up to 15% shorter distances than competitors, and a free tier for small users.
+- Routific offers the cleanest, most efficient routes and best usability for small to mid-sized businesses, with up to 15% shorter distances than competitors.

 - Free route optimization options exist, but they’re limited and impractical for most delivery businesses.